A New Era in Teacher Preparation

 The Woodrow Wilson Academy of Teaching and Learning, in collaboration with the Massachusetts Institute of Technology (MIT), is reinventing teacher preparation for the schools of today and tomorrow.
-The Academy offers a competency-based master’s degree in education leading towards an initial teacher license at the secondary level (middle and high school) in the following areas:
+The Academy offers a competency-based master’s degree in education leading towards an initial teacher license at the secondary level in the following areas:

 As a teacher candidate in the WW Academy master’s in education program, you’ll learn in the same way you’re going to teach—differently.
 The M.Ed. program prepares teachers to succeed in today’s and tomorrow’s classrooms by teaching you to think like a designer as you solve the real problems educators face.
 Unlike traditional teacher education programs, the WW Academy’s M.Ed. is